Wisconsin companies tried to snap up small-business relief loans before the money ran out. Some were left waiting.

 Green Bay homicide suspect Waylon Wayman, wanted in connection to in Clinton Street...

 Waylon Wayman, 28, was taken into custody just after 4 p.m.
 Sunday, according to Rockford police.
-He was wanted in connection to an April 1 homicide near Clinton and 12th streets in Green Bay.
+He was wanted in connection to an April 1 homicide.

 -